dotmos/uGameFramework/README.md

 # uGameFramework
-A reactive, modular, service based framework for Unity that keeps the code side of your project de-fragmented and organized.
+A reactive, modular, service based framework for Unity that keeps the code side of your project de-fragmented, organized and reuseable.

 Based on UniRx (https://github.com/neuecc/UniRx) and Zenject (https://github.com/modesttree/Zenject).
 Features an optional MVC implementation, reactive state machines, modular services and parallel global eventstreams.